opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ## How can I change my payment details (e.g. new credit card)?

-Please have a look at [this instruction](../manage-cloud-subscription/) for the Cloud edition to change your payment details.
+Please have a look at [this instruction](../manage-cloud-subscription/) for the Enterprise cloud edition to change your payment details.

 ## Does OpenProject comply with GDPR?